sroycho4/edx-django-utils/edx_django_utils/plugins/README.rst

 Overview
 --------

-Provides functionality to enable improved plugin support of Django apps.
+This provides functionality to enable improved plugin support for Django apps.

-This can be used to extend any service with code that is not core to the service, but will become discoverable by that service for an individual deployment.
+It can be used to extend any service with code that is not core to the service, but will be discoverable by that service for an individual deployment.

 Once a Django project is enhanced with this functionality, any participating Django app (a.k.a.
 Plugin App) that is PIP-installed on the system is